st8tikratio/Cardano_Con_and_Gov/README.md

-## This repo is focused on Cardano Governance.
+# This repo is focused on Cardano Governance #

 ###### $C^4$ in full effect!!!
 ###### Special thanks to Intersect for providing the constitution, the gov tools, everything for the Cardano Community...a single entity that ~appoints~ selects people to fill seats. 👏
 ###### ❗As you read through the documents below notice how many community related topics are OOS (out of scope) for said documents and proposals.

 #### CIPs (Cardano Improvement Proposals) and CPS (Cardano Problem Statements)
 - [Cardano CIPs & CPS](https://github.com/cardano-foundation/CIPs/tree/master)
 - [CIPs via Cardano Foundation](https://cips.cardano.org/)